What advice can you offer women who want a seat at the table?

 How far in advance should I start thinking about the skills needed to be on a corporate board?

 It’s never too early to start your journey to the boardroom.
 Women should know their skill sets, what boards are looking for, and to fill in any gaps in their skills while they have the opportunity to do so.
 It’s also wise to seek a corporate board seat while still holding an executive post.
 Keep in mind, it can take a lot of time and commitment to develop the skills, network, and reputation required to land your first corporate board seat.
 It’s also important to understand that some boards may feel you need to acquire more proof of your impact as a leader.
-If you know that board directorship is an ambition but maybe not something you want to commit to fully today, use this time to get smart on good corporate governance and strategic leadership with our Executive Development Program.
+If you know that board directorship is an ambition but maybe not something you want to commit to fully today, use this time to get smart on good corporate governance and strategic leadership with our E-Learning program.

 Does WIB only help women who are new to corporate board service?